 - Technology agreements

-- Term sheets and letters of intent (LOI's)
+- VC Term sheets

 - Website privacy policies

 For business owners, sole proprietors, and budding entrepreneurs not quite ready to formally retain a business attorney, I am working on an online document e-Store.
 It will include a library of simple, common business documents.
 Some will be downloadable for free, and others available for purchase.
 They will be fillable contract templates.
-Click here to visit the future home of the WLF Document e-Store for more details.
+Click here to visit the future home of the future home of the WLF Document e-Store for more details.